-During fiscal 2022, the Compensation Committee retained Dana Krieg, an independent compensation consultant (the "Compensation Consultant") in accordance with the Compensation Committee retained Dana Krieg, an independent compensation Consultant prove the Compensation Consultant sees, determine the nature and scope of the services to be provided and evaluate the Compensation Consultant's performance.
+The Compensation Consultant reports directly to the Compensation Committee.
+The Compensation Committee retains sole authority to hire or terminate the Compensation Consultant, approve the Compensation Consultant's fees, determine the nature and scope of the services to be provided and evaluate the Compensation Consultant's performance.